 - Start ArcGIS Pro.
 If prompted, sign in using your licensed ArcGIS account.

 If you don't have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.

 When you open ArcGIS Pro, you're given the option to create a new project or open an existing one.
 If you've created a project before, you'll see a list of recent projects.

 - Under New, click Map.

 The Create a New Project window appears.
-By default, projects are saved in a new folder, although you can save them in an existing folder by unchecking Create a new folder for this project and browse to the folder.
+By default, projects are saved in a new folder.
+To save them in an existing folder, uncheck Create a new folder for this project and browse to the folder.

 - For Name, delete the existing text and type Singapore Tourism.
 Leave Location unchanged and confirm that Create a new folder for this project is checked.

 Your default location may differ from the example image.
 Typically, projects are saved in the ArcGIS folder that was created when you installed ArcGIS Pro.

 The project is created with a map showing the world.
 In ArcGIS Pro, maps are composed of layers of geographic data.
 For now, the only layer is the basemap, which provides reference information such as national boundaries and water bodies.